syncfusion-content/wpf-docs/wpf/Scheduler/Accessibility.md

 ---
 layout: post
 title: Keyboard Support in WPF SfScheduler control | Syncfusion
-description: Learn here about Keyboard support with Syncfusion WPF Scheduler (SfScheduler) control, its elements and more.
+description: Learn here about Keyboard support with the Syncfusion WPF Scheduler (SfScheduler) control, its elements and more.
 platform: WPF
 control: SfScheduler
 documentation: ug